 Our comprehensive programs and services range from assessment, diagnosis, and one-on-one treatment, to family counselling and group support and is provided by a broad network of clinicians and professionals.
 Surrey Place is accredited with Accreditation Canada and is affiliated with the University of Toronto and other academic institutions and is a teaching site for students in a variety of health care professions.

 Surrey Place employs nearly 500 employees, with 12 locations in the GTA and we also provide video-conferencing services to communities in northwestern Ontario.

-The Infancy and Early Childhood Program at Surrey Place is seeking a Speech-Language Pathologist.
-Reporting to the Manager, Adult Program, the Speech-Language Pathologist works as part of an interdisciplinary team to enhance the communication skills and quality of life of children with developmental disabilities through speech-language assessment, treatment, consultation, research, education and outreach in person and using video conferencing technology.
+The Adult Program at Surrey Place is seeking a Speech-Language Pathologist.
+Reporting to the Manager, Adult Program, the Speech-Language Pathologist works as part of an interdisciplinary team to enhance the communication skills and quality of life of adults with developmental disabilities through speech-language assessment, treatment, consultation, research, education and outreach in person and using video conferencing technology.

-- Promote and initiate new services for infants and children.
+- Promote and initiate new services to enhance service models and address waitlists.